lijianhua1205/ERPNext-ISuperaps-Integration/README.md

 iSuperaps is a free Advanced Planning and Scheduling software.
 This project was built to integrate iSuperaps with ERPNext

+iSuperaps integration for ERPNext

-1 Export data from ERPNext to iSuperaps.
+1 Import data from ERPNext .

-  1.1 ERPNext integration program exports basic data tables item, buffer, workstation, BOM, operation, and sales orders to APS
+  1.1 Import basic data tables item, buffer, workstation, BOM, operation, and sales orders from ERPNext

-2 Generate the plan in iSuperaps.

-3 Import the manufacturing orders / purchase orders / outsourcing orders from iSuperaps to ERPNext.

-  3.1 APS work orders, purchase orders, and outsourcing orders must have ERPno and status fields in their tables

-  3.2 ERPNext integration program will create a new Purchase Order/Work Order document based on the data in the corresponding APS table, and write back the ERPno and status fields

-4 Sync the inv between ERPNext and iSuperaps.

-  4.1 The real-time inventory quantity table for ERPNext is bin
+  1.2 Sync the inv between ERPNext and iSuperaps,The real-time inventory quantity table for ERPNext is bin

-5 Sync the status of manufacturing orders / purchase orders / outsourcing orders between ERPNext and iSuperaps.
+  1.3 Sync the status of manufacturing orders / purchase orders / outsourcing orders between ERPNext and iSuperaps.

-  5.1 ERPNext integration program write back the status field of the APS corresponding table
+2 Export the manufacturing orders / purchase orders / outsourcing orders from iSuperaps to ERPNext.